Mimicry-Protocol/TAMI/README.md

 * Hyacinth
 * Mars

-We'll also ignore the exlusion rules to focus on the calculation itself.
+We'll also ignore the exclusion rules to focus on the calculation itself.
 Assume the entire secondary market purchase history of the Crypto Coven project looks like this:

 | # | name | price |
 |-|-|-|